realm/realm-java/realm/rfc/0001-backlink-query-syntax.md

-- Feature Name: Backlink query syntax
+- Feature Name: Inverse relationship syntax
 - Start Date: 2016-05-30
 - RFC PR:
+- Version: 2

 # Summary

 It should be possible to define and query backlinks in both `Realm` and `DynamicRealm`.
 As a `DynamicRealm` can work without _any_ Realm model classes, it should be possible to query backlinks without them being defined there.

 # Motivation